-Are you planning to incorporate/register a company in Hong Kong?
+Are you planning to incorporate or register a company in Hong Kong?
 This article provides detailed information about registering a private limited liability company in Hong Kong including basic incorporation requirements, procedure and timeline and post-incorporation procedures.

 Governed by the Companies Ordinance of Hong Kong, any person (foreign or local) above the age of 18 can setup a Hong Kong company.
 The most common type of business entity registered in Hong Kong is a private limited liability company.

 Limited liability companies have a separate legal personality, limited liability for its owners, strong public perception and an enduring structure; raising capital and transfer of ownership is easier when compared to other business structures such as sole proprietorship and partnership.
 Foreign business professionals often refer to this type of entity as an offshore company in Hong Kong.

+So, how to register a company in Hong Kong?
 Irrespective of whether you are a local or foreign entrepreneur, you are strongly advised to engage the services of a professional firm as such firms are well versed with the local legislations governing companies and are also experienced in handling ongoing regulatory and compliance requirements of Hong Kong company formation.
-Contact us now.

 - Basic requirements and facts for Hong Kong companies